 The Founder of the New Kadampa Tradition

-Venerable Geshe Kelsang Gyatso Rinpoche is a fully accomplished meditation Master and internationally renowned teacher of Buddhism.
+Venerable Geshe Kelsang Gyatso Rinpoche was a fully accomplished meditation Master and internationally renowned teacher of Buddhism.

 In 1977 he accepted an invitation to teach at Manjushri Kadampa Meditation Centre in England where he lived and taught for many years.
 Having formally retired as Spiritual Director, he continues to work tirelessly to spread Kadampa Buddhism throughout the world.
 He has published a series of unique books on Buddhism and meditation, established over 1200 Centres and groups around the world and trained hundreds of qualified Teachers.

-Venerable Geshe-la is a humble Buddhist monk dedicated to helping people throughout the world find true happiness in their hearts.
+Venerable Geshe-la is remembered and honoured as a humble Buddhist monk dedicated to helping people throughout the world find true happiness in their hearts.

 Gen-la Kelsang Dekyong is the General Spiritual Director of the New Kadampa Tradition – International Kadampa Buddhist Union (NKT-IKBU) and the Resident Teacher at Manjushri Kadampa Meditation Centre , the Mother Centre of Kadampa Buddhism.
 Gen-la has studied and practised Kadampa Buddhism for many years under the guidance of her Spiritual Guide Venerable Geshe Kelsang Gyatso.